What to Consider When Installing Emergency Lighting

 Advantages – Installation is faster & cheaper, low maintenance costs, low hardware equipment costs and integrity of system greater as luminaires as it can be easily extended.

-Disadvantages – Badly effected by environmental conditions such as high/low temperatures, battery life limited to 2-4 years and testing requires isolation on individual luminaire basis.
+Disadvantages – Badly affected by environmental conditions such as high/low temperatures, battery life limited to 2-4 years and testing requires isolation on individual luminaire basis.

 - Central Battery Source